oak-hu/oak-hu.github.io/content/2024-2025/Knowledge of Meaning.md

 **Can we assimilate all imperatives to declaratives, where the imperative force is pragmatic?
 We derive 'make it such that P' (Altshuler) from a patently false 'P'.**

+* Example: 'A-company will parade at ten thirty tomorrow morning'.
+Same truth-conditions, but from a tour guide the speaker is responsible for the truth of the sentence, whereas from a general the audience is responsible for the truth of the sentence.

+(Someone asks a discussion on why you can't assimilate declaratives to imperatives.
+But declaratives-first is just, as a matter of fact, a much more successful and promising research program than the hypothesized imperatives-first alternative.)

+### Declarative sentences

+* 'No one would assign truth-conditions to "let's go"'.
+(But why not? '[You] let us go' is true iff the audience does let them go.)
+I thought the proposal was to assimilate all of these apparently non-declarative things to pragmatic derivations from declaratives?
+But The answer here was that we need to keep in mind even distinctions between, say, ordering and telling to and inviting in order to classify sentences.

+(We ran out of time before finishing the handout.)